 If a registered viewing site is unable to view the program or if someone wishes to show the program to a class or other group, we are usually able to send a complimentary DVD of the program.
 Email firstname.lastname@example.org after the webcast to obtain a DVD or link to the archived webcast for 2016.

 16. How can I find out more about the Webcast?

-More information about the Webcast and the Minority Health Project are available at their webpages.
-For other information, please write to email@example.com.
-We also have a listserv (send email to firstname.lastname@example.org to be added), facebook (https://www.facebook.com/nherw) and twitter (https://twitter.com/NHERW2014) account.
-Please consider being connected to us for the rest of the year and stay updated about interesting research and resources related to health disparities
+Visit the Webcast and the Minority Health Project to stay informed about updates.
+For other information, please write to email@example.com, visit the NHERW Facebook page) or the (NHERW Twitter page.
+Please consider being connected to us for the rest of the year and stay updated about interesting research and resources related to health disparities.

 17. I sent an email to firstname.lastname@example.org and have not received a reply.